UNI Inflation Analysis · August 2026 · Supply shrinking, projected to keep shrinking

 Summary

-MrNasdog Pressure Framework analysis of Uniswap (UNI), Metric 1 — Inflation.
+MrNasdog Pressure Framework analysis of UNI, Metric 1 — Inflation.
 Data + explanation only.
 Not financial advice.
-Updated June 10, 2026.
+Updated Aug 17 2026.